LaserDisc: VHS

 LaserDisc had several advantages over VHS.
 It featured a far sharper picture with a horizontal resolution of 425 television lines (TVL) for NTSC and 440 TVL for PAL discs, while VHS featured only 240 TVL with NTSC.
 Super VHS, released in 1987, reduced the quality gap, having horizontal luma resolution comparable to LaserDisc.
 But horizontal chroma resolution of Super VHS remained as low as that of standard VHS, about 40 TVL, while LaserDisc offered about 70 TVL of chroma resolution.

 LaserDisc could handle analog and digital audio where VHS was mostly analog only (VHS could have PCM audio in professional applications but it was uncommon), and the NTSC discs could store multiple audio tracks.
 This allowed for extras such as director's commentary tracks and other features to be added onto a film, creating "Special Edition" releases that would not have been possible with VHS.
 Disc access was random and chapter-based, like the DVD format, meaning that one could jump to any point on a given disc very quickly.
-By comparison, VHS would require tedious rewinding and fast-forwarding to get to specific points.
+By comparison, VHS would require rewinding and fast-forwarding to get to specific points.